 We’ve all worked a gig we didn’t like or burned the midnight oil for something we didn’t truly believe in.
 We’ve cashed paychecks without passion, keeping our eyes open for a way out.
 For some of us, if we’re not careful, this becomes a way of life.

 Others get up one morning and say ‘enough is enough’.
-It’s that moment of giving into inspiration, to think new ideas, and to start new things.
+It’s that moment of giving into inspiration, to think new ideas, and starting new things.
 The climb ahead becomes enough.